-JOUR 3520 Essential Reporting Skills

-Prerequisite or corequisite: JOUR 3510.
+JOUR 3520 Essential Reporting Skills 1-0-1 to 2-0-2 Prerequisite or corequisite: JOUR 3510.
 A study of practical reporting skills for gathering and presenting information, including basic math, fact-checking techniques, interviewing, speed writing, and radio and television formats.
+Students taking this course for the second hour will learn Web presentation skills for reporting news.